Natalia Vodianova: Philanthropy

 Vodianova is a founder of the Naked Heart Foundation, a philanthropic organisation that strives to provide a safe and inspiring environment in which to play for every child living in urban Russia and to help support families raising children with disabilities.
 Natalia's sister Oksana lives with autism.
 Vodianova drew attention to the problem of the rights of disabled people in Russia when her sister was asked to leave a cafe in Nizhny Novgorod because "she scares customers".

-She was inspired to found the charity after the Beslan tragedy.
-Vodianova's idea was to distract children who survived with play from their psychological trauma.
-The organisation built its first play park in 2006 in Nizhny Novgorod.
-It has since built nearly many more including one in Beslan.
+She was inspired to found the charity by the Beslan tragedy.
+Vodianova's idea was to support children who survived the event by enjoying playing as a distraction from their psychological trauma.
+The organisation built its first playground park in 2006 in Nizhny Novgorod.
+Several more have since been set up by the charity, including one in Beslan itself.

-Vodianova also lends her support to a number of philanthropic causes, such as the (Bugaboo)RED campaign, an initiative to help eliminate AIDS in Africa.
-That same year, Vodianova became an ambassador for Hear the World, a global campaign that seeks to raise awareness of the topic of hearing and hearing loss and to promote good hearing all over the world.
+Vodianova also lends her support to a number of other philanthropic causes, such as the (Bugaboo)RED campaign, an initiative to help eliminate AIDS in Africa.
+That same year, Vodianova became an ambassador for Hear the World, a global campaign that seeks to raise awareness of the topic of hearing and hearing loss and to promote the issue of good hearing all over the world.

 She is a spokesperson for the Tiger Trade Campaign, an alliance of 38 organisations "to bring back wild tigers by stopping trade in tiger parts and products from all sources."
-In an interview supporting the campaign, Vodianova said: "I'm proud that Russia, my country, is home to the most magnicifent of animals, the wild Siberian tiger.
-Today it is up to us to protect the tiger and its home, fewer than 350 Siberian tigers remain in the wild and no more than 3,400 tigers survive anywhere in the world.
-Unless we act now we will see the extinction of the wild tiger within our lifetime."
+In an interview supporting the campaign, Vodianova said: "I'm proud that Russia, my country, is home to the most magnificent of animals, the wild Siberian tiger.
+Today, it is up to us to protect the tiger and its home.
+Fewer than 350 Siberian tigers remain in the wild, and no more than 3,400 tigers survive anywhere in the world.
+Unless we act now, we will see the extinction of the wild tiger within our lifetime."

 In 2015, together with Timon Afinsky, Vodianova co-founded the digital app Elbi, which allows people to donate money with a "Love Button", create content, send messages, and vote for charitable purposes.
 The app was promoted by the Clinton Global Initiative Commitment in 2016 and supported by Joanna Shields, Bebo co-founder Michael Birch, Wikipedia founder Jimmy Wales, Huffington Post co-founder Arianna Huffington, Mind Candy founder Acton Smith, designer Diane von Furstenberg, co-founder of Lastminute.com and Made.com Brent Hoberman, as well as the founder and CEO of Illumination Entertainment, Chris Meledandri.